“American children are starting 2022 in a crisis,” New York Times reporter David Leonhardt said.

 Sometimes there are no easy answers and policymakers have to make tough decisions, Leonhardt admits.
 Many adults have died from COVID-19, especially the elderly and those with pre-existing health issues, and keeping schools open can put these adults at risk.
 Closing schools to slow the pandemic may have been justifiable in March 2020.
 But now it’s January 2022, and experts know more about how the virus affects children and how COVID restrictions are hurting them mentally and emotionally.

 “Data now suggest that many changes to school routines are of questionable value in controlling the virus’s spread,” Leonhardt reports.
 “Some researchers are skeptical that school closures reduce COVID cases in most instances.
 Other interventions, like forcing students to sit apart from their friends at lunch, may also have little benefit.”

 Leonhardt poses the ethical question: Should children suffer to protect unvaccinated adults who have accepted the risks of getting COVID-19?
 Right now the U.S. is saying yes, and children are paying the price.

 Instead of putting adults first and children second, Leonhardt suggests communities try to decrease overall harm so students can thrive in a healthy and stable environment.

 What You Can Do

-While you may not have control over state and federal mandates, you can give students the tools to build resilience and cope with stress, anxiety, depression, and loss by implementing a social-emotional learning program.
+While you may not have control over state and federal mandates, you can give students the tools to build resilience and cope with stress, anxiety, depression, and loss by implementing a life skills curriculum.

 Studies Weekly Well-Being is a program for PK-6 students aligned with CASEL research, so students can learn proven coping skills and start to rebuild their self-confidence.
 The teacher edition comes with graphic organizers and lesson plans, allowing teachers more time to support children through this crisis.